International shipping can be a jungle.

 Correct and complete information on a customs document is very important for fast and hassle-free customs processing.

 Fraktjakt automatically creates CN22 and several other basic customs documents pre-filled with the information about your freight.
 However, it is still your responsibility to check that the information is correct and if any information is missing.
 If you wish to create your own customs documents, you can deactivate Fraktjakt's documents under your print settings.
-If the document is not correct, shipping may be stopped by the receiving customs.
+If the document is not correct, shipping may be stopped by the receiving customs office or the shipping company's customs agent.
 Fraktjakt will then invoice for the additional costs that may arise.

 Customs declaration CN23